 \section{Introduction}

-The isentropic relativistic Euler equations of conservation laws of baryon number and momentum are a natural relativistic extension of the Euler equations for classical fluid flow ({\it i.e.} in the setting of Newtonian mechanics).
+The isentropic relativistic Euler equations of conservation laws of baryon number and momentum are a natural relativistic extension of the Euler equations for classical fluid flow ({\it i.e.}, in the setting of Newtonian mechanics).
 These equations describe the motion of inviscid fluids in the Minkowski space-time $(t,x)\in \R_+^2:=\R_+\times \R$ in special relativity, which are given by

-where $\rho$ and $p$ represent the mass-energy density and pressure respectively, $u$ is the particle speed, $n$ is the proper number density of baryons, and $c$ is the speed of light.
+where $\rho$ and $p$ represent the mass-energy density and pressure respectively, $u$ is the particle speed, $n$ is the proper number density of baryons, and $c$ is the light speed.
 Henceforth, we write $\eps:= \frac{1}{c^2}$ for notational convenience.
-We close the system by imposing the equation of state of a barotropic gas, $p=p(\rho)$.
+We close the system by imposing the equation of state of a barotropic gas: $p=p(\rho)$.

 The proper number density of baryons is determined by the first law of thermodynamics: